zydou/arti/doc/dev/notes/hssvc-high-level-apis.md

 # to turn services on and off.
 enabled = true

+# I had thought of calling this is_single_onion_service but I am
+# frightened to make this too easy to set by accident.
+Honestly
+# I would prefer that its name be even scarier.
+is_non_anonymous = false

 ####
 # These options are about setting limits on concurrency and
 # introdution rate.